 A slow and steady spice from house-infused jalapeño tequila gives this glass quite the kick, but lip-puckering lime makes it more fresh than fiery.
 And though you'd think mescal was giving its agave cousin some help, that craveable smoldering comes courtesy of chipotle-speckled salt around the rim.

 Drinks maven Lynnette Marrero (Rye House, Flatiron Lounge) doubles down on the booze in her 'rita rendition, shaking smoky mescal with blanco tequila and enough mint to give it a crisp, clean finish.
-And she doesn't skimp on the smoked salt around its edge: A double-wide dose on one side is perfect for salt haters and lovers alike.
+And she doesn't skimp on the smoked salt around its edge: A double-wide dose on only one side is perfect for salt haters and lovers alike.

 It’s all about the agave at Mesa Coyoacan, Williamsburg’s warm and rustic tribute to authentic Mexican food and drink.
 A loyal set of neighborhood hipsters and visiting Manhattanites flock to this sunlit Graham Avenue cantina to gorge on expertly prepared, overstuffed tacos and a huge selection of margaritas made with house-infused premium tequila, muddled fruits and fresh juices.
-While the classic lime version is sure to do the trick, we recommend mixing things up a bit with Mesa Coyoacan’s bolder variations flavored with slow-burning grapefruit-habanero, lush, tart tamarind or unapologetically radiant watermelon.
+While the classic lime version is sure to do the trick, we recommend mixing things up a bit with Mesa Coyoacan’s bolder variations flavored with slow-burning grapefruit-habanero, lush and tart tamarind or unapologetically radiant watermelon.

 Elaborate chandeliers, a brick-lined, blue-lit bar and 100 different types of tequila set the stage at Añejo, Top Chef fan favorite Angelo Sosa’s stylish Mexican outpost.
-Adventurous imbibers would do well to sample the Mexican Firing Squad, an intoxicating blend of peppery Tapatio Reposado tequila, grenadine and fresh lime juice, finished with a spiced salt rim that acts like a fiesta for your taste buds.
+Adventurous imbibers would do well to sample the Mexican Firing Squad, an intoxicating blend of peppery Tapatio tequila, grenadine and fresh lime juice, finished with a spiced salt rim that acts like a fiesta for your taste buds.
 Don’t let the brutal name scare you away—this sipper is as refreshing as it is aggressive, making it an ideal companion to Añejo’s dangerously succulent short rib tacos.